kazumits/agplus/README.md

 ### Assignment

 The group *assignment* should be a two-column, tab-delimited text file.
-Typically, you might write the *assignment* definitions such as "gene-name[tab]group-name" per line in this file.
+Typically, you write the *assignment* definitions, such as "gene-name[tab]group-name", per line in this file.
 Note that you do not need to write out all the names defined in *reference* here.

 An example of *assignment* file of Up/Down/Stay genes groups looks like the following: